Jump to content

 Inflation is ya friend.

 Today's new field &/or pipeline will either be economic, or written down to today's economic value; but if there is an economic write-down ... no other competing field/pipeline will be developed, and the existing build will have a monopoly for the rest of its economic life.
-A moat that will generally get stronger every year.
+A moat that will generally get stronger every year as inflation continually does its thing.

 Ya dance with the one that brung ya, and ideally hedge her near the top of the cycle.
-Then ya dance with her all the way down, keeping the 'funny money' along the way.
-Treat her right, and she'll buy you that dream retirement.
+Then ya dance with her all the way down; keeping the 'funny money' along the way.
+Treat her right, and she'll buy you a dream retirement.

 SD